adikabintang/kolor-di-dinding/networking/nat_and_firewall.md

 Client (src ip: 192.168.1.2, src port: 8897) sends a HTTP request to a server (dst ip: 87.63.11.56, dst port: 80).

 The router performs PAT by masquerading the private client IP address to the public IP address.
-PAT typically used in home setting.
+PAT is typically used in home setting.

 For example, if the router's public IP address is 67.78.89.90, the router will masqueared the packet from src (192.168.1.2:8897) to (67.78.89.90:8897).
 The port stays the same, unless it's already used by another host in the local network.
 If it's already used, the router will choose the next available port.